0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/rpc-flow-egp.md

 A transaction is said to be _out of counters_ (OOC) if the signed gas price is insufficient to pay for the required gas units.

-Transactions with OOC get rejected, while those with no OOC stand a chance to be added to the pool.
+OOC transactions get rejected straight away, while those with no OOC stand a chance to be added to the pool.

 At this stage of the flow, the RPC also computes the "break-even-gas-price", denoted by $\texttt{BreakEvenGasPriceRPC}$.
 That is,